The timeless side of Japan and Mekong magnificence

 You could leave the city life behind at Tra Su Bird Sanctuary in Tra Su Forest.
 Travel by sampan through endless tranquil waterways, flanked by mangroves and lush greenery.
 This eco reserve spans 850 hectares and is an ecological haven for fauna and flora, home to more than 100 species of waterbirds.

 For your third choice, board a speedboat to visit Chau Doc, a major city in the Mekong Delta, and Tay An temple.
 Set at the foot of Sam Mountain, this elaborate temple is a mixture of Indian and Islamic architecture.
-Afterwards, board another sampan to visit Vinh Te canal and view life along the riverfront of Chau Doc, before stopping at a family-operated fish farm on your way back to Scenic Spirit.
+Afterwards, board another sampan to visit Vinh Te canal and view life along the riverfront of Chau Doc, before making your way back to Scenic Spirit.

 After lunch upon your arrival back on board, enjoy sailing to the Vietnamese and Cambodian border.
 Some down time is a great way to relax and what better way to do that than heading to the Wellness Centre or Beauty Salon for a bit of pampering.
 After the ship clears immigration into Cambodia at the border, settle in for an overnight sail towards Phnom Penh, bidding farewell to Vietnam.